openshift-kni/oran-o2ims/docs/enhancements/infrastructure-monitoring-service-api/alarms.md

 - Secrets: default creds needed to spin postgres, with type: Opaque.
 This secret will then be ready by
    - POSTGRES_USER: `o-ran`
    - POSTGRES_PASSWORD: `o-ran`
    - POSTGRES_DB: `o-ran` # Note: this is simply there to be explicit.
 If not provided `POSTGRES_USER` is used to create default DB.
-But ultimately this DB not used as each service will create their own.
+But ultimately this DB will not be used as each service will create their own.
 - ConfigMap: For others to know the hostname and port
    - POSTGRES_HOST: "postgres.o-ran-namespace.svc.cluster.local"
    - POSTGRES_PORT: "5432"